 Radiators can leak.
 Most often, they are made of an aluminum core joined to plastic side tanks that have the inlets and outlets built-in.
 The seam between the core and the side tanks can sometimes leak and is generally not repairable without specialized equipment.

 The core itself, which is often very thin and relatively fragile aluminum, can also develop leaks.
 Internal or external corrosion can weaken the metal and sometimes, gravel or road debris can strike a radiator hard enough while driving to puncture a coolant passage.

 Radiators can also become blocked; leaves and other obstructions can build up in front of the radiator and block airflow.
 Usually, these can be cleaned off with more or less effort.

 The coolant that flows through a radiator usually has good corrosion inhibitors.
 However, if the coolant isn’t serviced on an adequate schedule or if the coolant isn’t correct for the vehicle, internal corrosion can build up and prevent coolant flow through the radiator.
 Mixing of incompatible coolants can also clog a radiator.

 If a leaking radiator caused or occurred in conjunction with an engine overheating event, it is common to have thermostat replacement recommended at the same time.

 The thermostat is the mechanical valve that regulates engine temperature and coolant flow and it can be damaged by overheating.
 It’s also usually fairly easy to replace and sometimes considered as a maintenance item during other repairs.

-Sometimes radiator replacements require removal of the AC condenser which usually sits in front of the radiator.
-In that case, evacuation and recharge of the system aren’t always considered in the labor times and may be additional, along with freon costs if those are involved.
+Sometimes radiator replacements require the removal of the AC condenser which usually sits in front of the radiator.
+In that case, evacuation and recharge of the system aren’t always considered in the labor times and maybe additional, along with freon costs if those are involved.